AlgebraStudentCollab/course-notes/5th Semester/JAVA2/Singleton multithreading.md

 ```

 ### Bad thread safety
+The [[Synchronized|synchronized]] expression stops multiple threads from accessing a section of code simoultaneously.
-Multiple threads can get in througgh the first if and request an instance sequentially
+Multiple threads can get in through the first if and request an instance sequentially.
 ```java
 private static Elvis instance;